Gu4rana/SLAE-Shikata_Ga_Nai_Decoding-/README.md

    0x0804a072 <+50>:	mov    eax,DWORD PTR ds:[eax]
 End of assembler dump.
 ```
 Now $eax = 0x0804a040, according to 2's complement in computer arithmetic
 *sub    eax,0xfffffffc* equals to *add eax, 0xfffffffc's complement*
 In computer, if the most significant bit is 1, then is is a negative number, the steps to find the 2's complement of a negative:
-...Invert every bits, one to zero, zero to one
+...
+Invert every bits, one to zero, zero to one
-...Add one bit to the inverted
+...
+Add one bit to the inverted

 0x00000004 is the 2's complement of 0xfffffffc
 then Eax now is set to 0x0804a044, Eax register works as an index pointer to the shellcode we want to decode.